Why Are We Running?

 At the local level everyone wants the same things: public safety, well kept roads, trash picked up on time etc, but what sets us apart is that we've prepared legislation requiring significantly greater transparency in government, and we have the experience to avoid some of the costly mistakes made by others.
 We intend to be a part of the community - not just help govern it.

-Gabriel Franco and Shaun Moran propose legislation that would compel Committee Persons to disclose the nature of any conflicts of interests for the record during public committee meetings whenever they intend to recuse themselves.
+Gabe and Shaun propose legislation that would compel Committee Persons to disclose the nature of any conflicts of interests for the record during public committee meetings whenever they intend to recuse themselves.
 They also propose significantly strengthening the Municipality's anti-corruption legislation.

 Additionally, they would like to see the Township’s budget published on the Township website in a searchable format so that the public can see where their tax dollars are going.
 Presently, these records are only available in person and by appointment only.